-The city of Iqaluiti (population of 6,669 in 2011) is unlike any other community in Nunavut.
-Prior to its development in the Second World War, the surrounding area was known as a good place to fish in summer, and as a place where the coast-dwelling Inuit of Frobisher Bay passed though on their way to the caribou-hunting grounds in the centre of Baffin Island.
-It was the development of a landing strip for the American military and the intrusion of modern geopolitics and defence into Inuit Nunangat (the Inuit "homeland") rather than social services or trade opportunities, that concentrated Inuit towards the head of Frobisher Bay in the 1940s.
-Then, in a series of rapid changes, Iqaluit (known then as Frobisher Bay) became an early warning base, a regional hub, and eventually the capital of Nunavut.
-In the process, Iqaluit attracted not just people from around Frobisher Bay, but also hunters and their families from many other parts of Nunavut, especially from Hudson Strait and Cumberland Sound.
-Like many larger centres in other parts of northern Canada, the community tries to balance the interests of its Indigenous population, almost all of whom are Inuit, with a steady flow (and much turnover) of incomers attached to governmentii or business.
+E7-1865 J. Okalik Eegeesiak President Qikiqtani Inuit Association Iqaluit, Nunavut 2013 he city of Iqaluit, with a population of 6,669, is a community unlike any other in Nunavut.
+The surrounding area was known mainly as a good place to fish in summer, and as a place where the coast-dwelling Inuit of Frobisher Bay passed en route to the caribou-hunting grounds in the centre of Baffin Island.
+It was the development of a landing strip for the American military and the intrusion of modern geopolitics and defence into Inuit Nunangat, rather than social services or trade opportunities, that concentrated Inuit towards the head of the bay in the 1940s.
+Then, in a series of rapid changes, Iqaluit (known then as Frobisher Bay) became an early warning base, a regional hub, and eventually a capital city.
+In the process, Igaluit attracted not just people from around Frobisher Bay, but also hunters and their families from Hudson Strait and Cumberland Sound.
+Like many larger centres in other parts of northern Canada, the community tries to balance the interests of its Aboriginal population, almost all of whom are Inuit, with a steady flow (and much turnover) of incomers attached to government or business.